rclone/rclone/docs/content/hubic.md

 y/e/d> y
 ```

+See the [remote setup docs](/remote_setup/) for how to set it up on a
+machine with no Internet browser available.

 Note that rclone runs a webserver on your local machine to collect the
 token as returned from Hubic.
 This only runs from the moment it opens
 your browser to the moment you get back the verification code.
 This